-Shannon McCarthy, of Winnipeg, Manitoba, do hereby declare and certify as follows: a) That I am the Executive Minister of Living Skies Regional Council of the United Church of Canada.
-That I have signing authority for Living Skies Regional Council.
-That the following is a just and true copy of a motion duly passed by the Living Skies Regional Council Property Commission meeting held electronically by Zoom Video Conferencing on It was agreed by consensus that the Living Skies Regional Council Property Commission approve the request from the trustees of 1.
+VIII ONLE REGIONAL GOODIOLE I NOI ENTI GOIMMOOIGH Shannon McCarthy, of Winnipeg, Manitoba, do hereby declare and certify as lows: a)) That I am the Executive Minister of Living Skies Regional Council of the United Church of Canada. , That I have signing authority for Living Skies Regional Council.
+That the following is a just and true copy of a motion duly passed by the Living Skies Regional Council Property Commission meeting held electronically by Zoom Video Conferencing on, 202: It was agreed by consensus that the Living Skies Regional Council Property Commission approve the request from the trustees of United Church Pastoral Charge,, Saskatchewan 1.
 To sell a certain congregational property, the legal description of which is and the municipal address of which is, pursuant to an agreement between the Board of Trustees of, a pastoral charge of The United Church of Canada, as seller and as buyer with the following conditions: 2.
-To distribute the proceeds of the sale as follows: Dated this day of 202 Signature: Shannon McCarthy
+To distribute the proceeds of the sale as follows: Dated this day of 202 Witnessed same as B-1 Signature: Shannon McCarthy